Louis Kahn Lecture Room (1982)

 • An Iranian who emigrated to the U.S. in 1960, Armajani was a principal theorist of contemporary public art

-UPDATE: The Philadelphia Museum of Art has acquired the Louis Kahn Lecture Room by Siah Armajani, which was commissioned by the Association for Public Art (aPA, formerly Fairmount Park Art Association).
+UPDATE: In 2022, the Philadelphia Museum of Art acquired the Louis Kahn Lecture Room, which was commissioned by the Association for Public Art (aPA, formerly Fairmount Park Art Association) and originally installed at the Samuel S. Fleisher Art Memorial in South Philadelphia.
 The work has been disassembled and will be reconstructed at the museum.

 For his contribution to the Form and Function program of the Association for Public Art (formerly Fairmount Park Art Association) in the early 1980s, Siah Armajani wanted to create a work for a school.
 The result was a room dedicated to architect Louis Kahn that serves as a lecture room and meeting place as well as a gallery for displaying reproductions of Kahn’s architectural drawings.